yigalagam/stock-market-correlations/README.md

 # stock-market-correlations
-Exploration of correlations in the stock market
+Exploration of correlations in the stock market.
+See stock-market.ipynb.